Camillaneri/NiftyApp/README.md

 Header and navbar are not clickable as we do not want the use to freely browse our content, as it could mess up the experiment.
 Thus, **header** is composed by the the application name and a butto linking to the help page, while **navbar** works like breadcrumbs as t inform the user on their position in the application.

+#### Api Queries
+To do
+#### Supabase
+To do

 #### Homepage

+**Page description**
 The homepage file is **[index.html](https://github.com/Camillaneri/NiftyApp/blob/main/index.html)** here we present the application, provifding information on NiftyValue, our experiment, how long it will keep to be finished and what will happen to the gathered data.

-In this file one will also find a script at the very bottom in which a unique identifier is assigned to that user's session.
+In this file one can also find a script at the very bottom in which a unique identifier is assigned to that user's session. <br>
 The identifier is a string composed as follow: the actual date composed as DD/MM/YYYY concatenated as a string with a number N randomly chosen between 0 and 200.
 The final form is: *DDMMYYYYN*.

+**Javascript description**
+1. scripts.js

 #### First survey

 **Page description**
+In this file we built the first survey submitted to the user in a *pre-experimanta* phase. <br>
+The page is composed by a form composed by the 7 questions listed in *[Design]()*.
+Questions from 1 to 3 have as input a multiple-choice checklist, question 4 uses radio-button as input and the las 3 questions consist in sliders for selecting a likert scale value from 1 to 5.

-**Javascript descritpion**
+**Javascript description**
+1. FirstSurvey.js
+2. supa_survey1.js

 #### Warm up

 **Page description**

-**Javascript descritpion**
+**Javascript description**
+1. supa_warmup.js
+2. WUfunctions.js
+3. WUrequests.js

 #### Task

 **Page description**

-**Javascript descritpion**
+**Javascript description**

-#### Api Queries

-#### Supabase
+1. task.js
+2. TaskTutorial.js